The Surface Repair of Sandstone Outcrops in the Weald

 During the course of the 1990s, Bowles, Harrison’s and Stone Farm Rocks were completely repaired, along with approximately a third of High Rocks, and small areas at other outcrops.
-Until recently this work has continued under Mike Vetterlein and is now being undertaken by Steve Jackson and Martin Walker.
+Until recently this work has continued under Mike Vetterlein and is now being undertaken by Steve Jackson.

 Note to all climbers

 It would be of great use to the SVG to know about any climb or area of rock that you feel needs attention.
 This will enable a log of all treatment to be kept to avoid duplication by individual climbers who may not be aware of plans to treat specific areas of rock and apply their own.